 According to the American Journal of Managed Care (AJMC), these disorders are more common than people think.
 AJMC says that about 56 percent of people with bipolar disorder also experience some kind of substance abuse problem.
 To make matters worse, this number has continued to rise over the years.

-In most cases, people with bipolar disorder turn to drugs and alcohol to get relief from their symptoms.
+In many cases, people with bipolar disorder turn to drugs and alcohol to get relief from their symptoms.
 Unfortunately, managing the symptoms in this way doesn’t deal with the root of the problem.
-In the end, people become reliant on the drugs to feel normal.
+In the end, people become reliant on addictive drugs to feel normal.
 The result is a dependency on drugs that leads to addiction.

 What Makes Proper Bipolar Disorder Treatment So Hard to Find?